AdobeDocs/campaign-classic.en/help/web/using/adding-fields-to-a-web-form.md

 In a Web form, fields enable users to enter information and select options.
 Web forms can offer input fields, selection fields, static and advanced content (captchas, subscriptions, etc.).

-When you use the wizard to add fields, the field type is detected automatically based on the selected field or storage variable.
+When you use the assistant to add fields, the field type is detected automatically based on the selected field or storage variable.
 You can edit it using the **[!UICONTROL Type]** drop-down box in the **[!UICONTROL General]** tab.

 ![](assets/s_ncs_admin_webform_change_type.png)